wolfj123/PolicyModelsPlugin/docs/CONTRIBUTING.md

 To run the model we are using the CLI Jar located [here](./../cli/PolicyModels-1.9.9.uber.jar). this Jar is taken from [Policymodel CLI](https://github.com/IQSS/DataTaggingLibrary/releases).
 This Jar can be updated freely because it is only used for running the model, and has no code dependency.

 ### LibServiceAPP
-Creating Localization files, Graph Visualization and New model creation are using the [LibServiceApp Jar](./../cli/LibServiceApp.jar).
+Graph visualization, Creating localization files and New model creation features use the [LibServiceApp Jar](./../cli/LibServiceApp.jar).
-<br>This jar is generated form the code located [here](./../LibServiceApp).
+<br>This jar is generated from the code located [here](./../LibServiceApp).
 <br>When generating this jar you need to make sure that all Jar files in the [resources folder](./../LibServiceApp/resources) are also used as dependencies to this jar.

-This Code is also using [CLI Jar](./../LibServiceApp/resources/PolicyModels-1.9.9.uber.jar) (has different path from Running Modle jar).
+The LibServiceApp code is also using [CLI Jar](./../LibServiceApp/resources/PolicyModels-1.9.9.uber.jar) (different path to jar from the Running Modle jar, thus updating one won't affect the other).
 The [LibServiceApp](./../LibServiceApp) code is tightly coupled to the [CLI Jar](./../LibServiceApp/resources/PolicyModels-1.9.9.uber.jar), So be careful when updating the CLI Jar.

 ### New Model Creation
 Creating new model has another [JAR](./../LibServiceApp/resources/GuiApp.jar), this is the input form it is generated form the code in [here](../../LibServiceApp/GuiApp).
 When generating this jar make sure to include all the jackson jars (3 jars) located in the [resources folder](./../LibServiceApp/resources).